 Safety Guidelines on the Use of Trampoline

-However, for the trampoline to work perfectly well, the strings must be in place and fit.
-If the strings are not in place, you might fall to the ground, hard.
+However, for the trampoline to work perfectly well, the springs must be in place and fit.
+If the springs are not in place, you might fall to the ground, hard.
 Also, you might sustain injuries where you come in contact with an out-of-place spring with force.
-Ensure to always check.
-Be safe.

 Apply Pads to Trampoline where necessary